HarshKohli/AdversarialAlattentionModel/README.md

 # AdverserialAttentionModel

-Machine Comprehension for Marco using adversarial training examples.
-Will add support for SQuAD in the future.
+Machine Comprehension for Marco v2.1 and Squad v2.0 using adversarial training examples.

 ## Requirements